pomepome/JoysOfEfficiency/JoysOfEfficiency/FeaturesAndConfigs.md

 ﻿Did you thought following utilities are a bit cheaty?
 ﻿This utility lets them not to be executed so often. (almost 1 executing per seconds), and ﻿automation radius will be 1 tile.
 ﻿
+﻿This utility affects to ***AutoWaterNearbyCrops, AutoPetNearbyAnimals, AutoHarvest, AutoCollectCollectibles, AutoShakeFruitedPlants, AutoDigArtifactSpot, AutoDepositIngredient, and AutoPullMachineResult.***

+﻿
 **[CONFIG]**